Close Menu

 • Underestimating customer acquisition costs (CAC)

-• Overlooking customer experience and after-sale support
+• Overlooking customer experience and after-sales support

 Putting It All Together: The Business Plan Blueprint